taw00/dashcore-rpm/documentation/howto.dashcore-upgrade-from-0.12.3-to-0.13.0-v1.md

 # HowTo: Upgrade from Dash Core version 0.12.3 to 0.13.0

-These instructions are specific to node, masternode, and wallet users running the software on Fedora, ~~CentOS, or RHEL~~ (x86_64) plugged into the ~~`yum`~~ or `dnf` install and update process described in other documentation found at <https://github.com/taw00/dashcore-rpm>.
-Dash Core builds for Fedora 27, RHEL7, or CentOS7 will no longer be available as of v0.13.0.
+These instructions are specific to node, masternode, and wallet users running the software on Fedora Linux (x86_64) plugged into the `dnf` install and update process described in the documentation found at
+<https://github.com/taw00/dashcore-rpm>.
+Dash Core builds for Fedora 27, RHEL7,
+or CentOS7 are no longer be available as of v0.13.0.

-The process for upgrade of Dash Core is actually rather trivial, ***but it does require attention to detail***.
-Read on...
+The process for upgrade of the Dash Core application software is actually rather trivial, _**but it does require attention to detail.**_ Read on...

 > **BIG UGLY WARNING #1**<br />Because of the extremely dated version of cmake
 > in Red Hat Enterprise Linux 7 (and CentOS 7), these platforms will no longer